covidclinical/Phase2.1DataRPackage/README.md

 # 4CE Phase 2 Data Pre-Processing Overview

 The Phase 2 Data Pre-Processing is recommended for all sites before running the 4CE consortium Phase 2 project.
-The Phase 2 Data Pre-Processing consists of two parts: quality control and data manipulation.
+The Phase 2 Data Pre-Processing consists of two parts: quality control and data transposition.

 ## Quality Control